pchain-org/pweb3/docs/include_package-core.rst

 .. code-block:: javascript

-    web3.eth.transactionSigner
+    web3.pi.transactionSigner
     ...

-The ``transactionSigner`` property does provide us the possibility to customize the signing process of the ``Eth`` module and the related sub-modules.
+The ``transactionSigner`` property does provide us the possibility to customize the signing process of the ``Pi`` module and the related sub-modules.

 The interface of a ``TransactionSigner``: